-At Clearbrook Treatment Centers, each patient is monitored for withdrawal symptoms and is provided with medical assistance if needed.
+At our addiction rehab center in PA, each patient is monitored for withdrawal symptoms and is provided with medical assistance if needed.
 If a patient is experiencing significant withdrawal symptoms he or she will stay at this unit until a physician releases them.
 Upon completion of the detoxification phase, the patient will directly enter primary treatment.